system-zero/system-zero/data/docs/la.md

      return arg * 2
    }

- - a function can be used as an argument to a function.
+# a function can be used as an argument to a function

- - a function without an argument list can be declared as:
+# a function without an argument list can be declared as:

    func name { block }

-# code blocks delimited with braces '{}', and are mandatory.
+# code blocks are delimited with braces '{}', and are mandatory

 # statements are separated with a semicolon or with a new line character,
   and they can spawn to multiply lines